 What is digital continuity?

 It ensures the consistency, traceability, and availability of product data throughout their lifecycle, by connecting systems, teams, and processes.
 Well implemented, it allows the company to reduce costs, accelerate innovation and make its decisions more reliable.

-Our Aletiq platform supports manufacturers in this approach, by offering them a modern, interoperable and data-centric PLM infrastructure, to make this digital continuity a reality on a daily basis.
+Aletiq supports manufacturers in this approach, by offering them a modern, interoperable and data-centric PLM infrastructure, to make this digital continuity a reality on a daily basis.

+What is digital continuity?